 These are just two examples of how state’s can better manage risk at the local level by being granted waivers from the “one size does NOT fit all” government take over of the American health care system known as “Obamacare”.
 There will be more to come thanks ONLY to the leeway allotted to state’s by the election of President Donald J. Trump.

 The truth about Trump not defending the latest legal challenge to Obamacare

 President Trump’s D.O.J. has chosen not to defend Obamacare against the latest legal challenge to it led by Texas and 19 other states.
 That case argues (legitimately) that since the SCOTUS found the “Individual Mandate” constitutional in 2012 by defining it as a “tax” and later Republicans passed tax reform which included repeal of the Individual Mandate.
 The Individual Mandate can no longer be constitutional because there will be no more penalties assessed for not buying health insurance as of January 1, 2019.
 The D.O.J. is also arguing that two other Obamacare provisions should be struck down — one requiring insurers to cover those with preexisting conditions AT THE SAME PRICE AS THOSE WITHOUT PREEXISTING CONDITIONS.
-The Leftist media cabal reporting on this case conveniently leaves that last part out.
 That does mean that if the state led case against Obamacare succeeds, that preexisting conditions would not be covered.
 It simply means that those with certain preexisting conditions could pay more than those without preexisting conditions which is how the system worked prior to Obamacare.

 I discussed this issue in greater detail with Dan Proft and Amy Jacobson on Chicago’s Morning Answer on WIND.
 Click below for to watch the replay: